 The report by the Internal Auditors were deliberated by the AC and the recommendations made to the Board and/or the Management were acted upon.

-The cost incurred for the internal audit function of the Group for the financial year ended FYE 2023 was RM8,000.00 (excluding service tax and disbursements).
+The cost incurred for the internal audit function of the Group for the FYE 2024 was RM8,000.00 (excluding service tax and disbursements).

-STATEMENT ON RISK MANAGEMENT

-AND INTERNAL CONTROL
+STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL

 INTRODUCTION